AlecDusheck/imgurscan2api/README.md

-This is all the code for the ImgurScan2 Back-end.
+This is all the code for the ImgurScan2 back-end.

 Build on Node, this (actually sorta complex) REST API gets the job done, and dose it good.